Carraway makes A&M Consolidated Tiger baseball history with 2nd round selection

-BRYAN, Texas (KBTX) -- Some A&M Consolidated Tiger baseball history was made Thursday as Burl Carraway was selected in the second round by the Chicago Cubs with the 51st overall selection in the 2020 Major League Baseball Draft.
+Some A&M Consolidated Tiger baseball history was made Thursday as Burl Carraway was selected in the second round by the Chicago Cubs with the 51st overall selection in the 2020 Major League Baseball Draft.

 While there have been a dozen or more Tigers drafted over the years, Carraway becomes the highest in school history besting Riley Ferrell's 3rd round selection back in 2015 to the Houston Astros.